zacherygentry/CSE-3311/iteration2Phase/iteration2.md

   * Risk Exposure: RE = 90% * 9hr = 8.1hr
   * Solution: Since the app is geared towards a younger audience, the team will use fun, bright colors and images to keep the student captivated and engaged.
 This will be implemented after the major requirements have been implemented.

-* Risk 3:    The team is is switching platforms to Native IOS because React Native is unpredictable and crashes easily..
+* Risk 3:    The team is is switching platforms to Native IOS because React Native is unpredictable and crashes easily.
   * Risk Exposure: RE = 100% * 12hr = 12hr
   * Solution: The team will split up the work among the members to increase the success of transferal.